Chriselle, tell us more about you and where you’re from?

 I went full-time after a year and a half… then that’s when I got my first paid job.
 Wow.
 People are willing to pay money for the content that you’re creating!

-We have a staff of about 7 people now.
+We have a staff of about 7 people.
 Our production office is in downtown LA.
 It’s a well-fueled business now, but it took about 6 years.

 Going into motherhood I heard all these different stories from different moms.
 I had this idea that it would be so scary and I’d lose my life.
 That I wouldn’t be able to jump back.
-Once I had Chloe, no I didn’t jump right back into work, but I do have my life.
+Once I had Chloe, I didn’t jump right back into work.
 I didn’t lose that part of me, it just got enhanced.
 So many people talk about how tiring it’s going to be.
 My life has been better since.
 It’s actually a great thing.
 I was expecting the worst, and actually it turned out it wasn’t.

 A lot of people assume my husband is super wealthy, and that’s why I’m able to do what I do.
 We both have to work.
 People always assume, but we both work very hard.

 What are the three characteristics you would use to describe yourself?

 Clean, classic, simple and elegant.
 I’m not really into trends.
 Clean lines and more classic pieces in my wardrobe.